 When paired with 2-D camera technology, like the PGV and safePGV, Pepperl+Fuchs Data Matrix codes offer cutting-edge technology for the factory floor.
-What starts off as a simple strip of code tape with an adhesive backing offers submillimeter positional data that ensures an AGV is reliably guided along its path of travel.
+What starts off as a simple strip of code tape with an adhesive backing offers submillimeter positional data that ensures your AMR or AGV is reliably guided along its path of travel.
 And when combined with control codes, colored lanes, or Data Matrix tags, the system achieves added redundancy.

 PGV and safePGV positioning systems from Pepperl+Fuchs